 It’s tough to say which streaming box is the fastest these days.
 Whether you’re using Chromecast Ultra, the new Amazon Fire TV or any number of the aforementioned Roku boxes, they’re all going to load videos in roughly the same time.
 There’s variations in the time it takes to navigate around the interface, certainly, but by and large when it comes to performance we’ve probably hit the peak as far as fast-loading times are concerned.

 Now, there are two very important caveats for performance.
-The first is that, because the Ultra is a 4K HDR streaming device, you actually need to own and use a 4K HDR TV.
-This sounds silly and yet there will be a number of people who buy an Ultra expecting 4K HDR performance on a 1080p TV.
+The first is that, because the Roku Ultra is a 4K HDR streaming device, you actually need to own and use a 4K HDR TV.
+This sounds silly and yet there will be a number of people who buy a Roku Ultra expecting 4K HDR performance on a 1080p TV.
 Trust us, it happens.

 The second caveat is that you’re going to need a decent router and connection speed.
 Roku (and practically every other streaming device) recommends speeds of 15 mbps.
 That’s not a lofty download speed in 2017, but it’s a crucial factor in maintaining lag-free playback.